-If like many of us at PP you walk into work you’ll have found yourself walking to and from work in the dark.
+If like many of us at Personnel Placements you walk into work, you’ll have found yourself walking to and from work in the dark.

 To help you stay safe on your journey we have compiled a list of our top ten recommendations on what to do, should you have to travel in the darkness.

 Avoid Walking Alone

 As the saying goes, there’s safety in numbers so if you know beforehand that you’ll be travelling home after dark, try and find a friend or trusted colleague who will be taking a similar route.
 People on their own are more at risk, so walking in groups if possible is strongly recommended.

 Make Sure People Are Aware of Where You Are